 In 2006, Ivanhoe identified Rio Tinto as a strategic investor to support development of the Oyu Tolgoi Project.
 The parties have entered into a series of agreements since 2006 pursuant to which Rio Tinto has provided equity and debt financing to fund ongoing development of the Oyu Tolgoi Project and company operations.
-As a result of these transactions, Rio Tinto holds a significant investment interest in IVN and is actively involved in the development process of the Oyu Tolgoi Project.
+As a result of these transactions, Rio Tinto holds a significant investment interest in IVN and is responsible for the day to day management of the development process of the Oyu Tolgoi Project.